Matribuk/Matribuk/README.md

 <br>

-- Currently learning Web Development by PoC Innovation
+- Currently learning Software & P2P by PoC Innovation
 - I’m currently open for an Intern or a new job opportunity.

 <br><br>